Zohi Sdom: Reception

 The film received mostly average to negative reviews.
 Critics cited the relative lack of satire, which characterized the Eretz Nehederet show, low level humor, and a very loose interpretation of the Biblical story.
-It was panned by Ma'ariv as being an elaborate PR stunt for Keshet TV.
+It was panned by Ma'ariv as being an elaborate PR stunt for Keshet Broadcasting.
 However, Pnai Plus praised it as one of the most well-planned Israeli comedies in recent decades, with a good humoristic flow and a high concentration of good jokes.
+In the years following its theatrical release, it has become a Cult film, for reasons which include its TV airings on Israeli Independence Day.